EchoSingh/Study-Notes/notes/Software Engineering and Testing/Module 1.md

 ```

   ---
-  5. With a neat diagram, explain the reuse-oriented software engineering.
+  5. Certainly!
+Here's a **university exam-ready answer** to the question:

-    Figure 2.3 shows a general process model for reuse-based development, based on integration and configuration.
-The stages in this process are: 1.
-Requirements specification The initial requirements for the system are proposed.
-These do not have to be elaborated in detail but should include brief descriptions of essential requirements and desirable system features.
-2. Software discovery and evaluation Given an outline of the software requirements, a search is made for components and systems that provide the functionality required.
-Candidate components and systems are evaluated to see if
-    they meet the essential requirements and if they are generally suitable for use in the system.
-3. Requirements refinement During this stage, the requirements are refined using information about the reusable components and applications that have been discovered.
-The requirements are modified to reflect the available components, and the system specification is re-defined.
-Where modifications are impossible, the component analysis activity may be reentered to search for alternative solutions.
-4. Application system configuration If an off-the-shelf application system that meets the requirements is available, it may then be configured for use to create the new system.
-5. Component adaptation and integration If there is no off-the-shelf system, individual reusable components may be modified and new components developed.
-These are then integrated to create the system.
-Reuse-oriented software engineering, based around configuration and integration, has the obvious advantage of reducing the amount of software to be developed and so reducing cost and risks.
-It usually also leads to faster delivery of the software.
-However, requirements compromises are inevitable, and this may lead to a system Software development tools Software development tools are programs that are used to support software engineering process activities.
-These tools include requirements management tools, design editors, refactoring support tools, compilers, debuggers, bug trackers, and system building tools.
-Software tools provide process support by automating some process activities and by providing information about the software that is being developed.
-For example: ■ The development of graphical system models as part of the requirements specification or the software design ■ The generation of code from these graphical models ■ The generation of user interfaces from a graphical interface description that is created interactively by the user ■ Program debugging through the provision of information about an executing program ■ The automated translation of programs written using an old version of a programming language to a more recent version Tools may be combined within a framework called an Interactive Development Environment or IDE.
-This provides a common set of facilities that tools can use so that it is easier for tools to communicate and operate in an integrated way. http://software-engineering-book.com/web/software-tools/ 2.1 ■  Software process models    53 54    Chapter 2 ■  Software processes that does not meet the real needs of users.
-Furthermore, some control over the system evolution is lost as new versions of the reusable components are not under the control of the organization using them.
-Software reuse is very important, and so several chapters in the third I have dedicated several chapters in the 3rd part of the book to this topic.
-General issues of software reuse are covered in Chapter 15, component-based software engineering in Chapters 16 and 17, and service-oriented systems in Chapter 18.
+### **Reuse-Oriented Software Engineering**

+**Definition:**
+Reuse-Oriented Software Engineering (ROSE) is a software development approach that focuses on the integration and configuration of **existing reusable components** (like libraries, frameworks, and COTS systems) rather than developing the entire system from scratch.

+This approach helps in reducing development time, cost, and risks while improving overall software quality and reliability.

+### **Phases of Reuse-Oriented Software Engineering**

+According to Figure 2.3 (from standard texts like Sommerville), the general process model for reuse-based development includes the following stages:

+1. **Requirements Specification:**

+    - Initial system requirements are proposed.

+    - These requirements do not need to be very detailed but should include essential functionalities and desirable features.

+2. **Software Discovery and Evaluation:**

+    - Search for existing components or systems that meet the required functionality.

+    - Evaluate whether these components satisfy the essential requirements and are suitable for integration.

+3. **Requirements Refinement:**

+    - Refine and modify the initial requirements based on available reusable components.

+    - If suitable components are not found, return to the discovery phase to explore alternatives.

+4. **Application System Configuration:**

+    - If an off-the-shelf (COTS) system fits the requirements, it is configured and adapted for the new system.

+5. **Component Adaptation and Integration:**

+    - If no full system is available, individual components are adapted and integrated.

+    - Some new components may be developed to complete the system.

+### **Diagram: Reuse-Oriented Software Engineering Process**

+### **Advantages of Reuse-Oriented Software Engineering**

+- Reduces development time and cost.

+- Enhances reliability due to reuse of tested components.

+- Allows faster delivery of systems.

+- Minimizes development effort.

+### **Disadvantages**

+- May require compromises in requirements.

+- Limited control over third-party component updates.

+- Integration issues may arise due to incompatibility.

+- Customization might be restricted.

+---

+6.